ably/specification/specifications/features.md

       params?: Dict<String, String> // TB2c
       modes?: [ChannelMode] // TB2d

-    class DeriveOptions: // RTS*
+    class DeriveOptions: // DO*
-      filter: String // RTS5a (The filter string is a valid JMESPath String Expression)
+      filter: String // DO2a (The filter string is a valid JMESPath String Expression)

     class ChannelDetails: // CHD*
       channelId: String // CHD2a